mpaguilar/msa-toy/DOCSTRINGS.md

         - If an exception occurs: content contains error message, metadata indicates error.

 Notes:
-    1. Checks for the presence of the SERPAPI_API_KEY environment variable.
+    1. Checks for the presence of the SERPAPI_KEY environment variable.
     2. If API key is missing, returns an error ToolResponse.
     3. Uses the cache manager to check if a result exists for the normalized query.
     4. If cached result exists, returns it directly.